snowplow/documentation/docs/data-product-studio/data-products/index.md

 ---
 title: "Defining the Data to collect with Data Products"
 sidebar_position: 2
-sidebar_label: "Defining the Data to collect with Data Products"
+sidebar_label: "Data Products"
 ---

 As described in [Data Products Introduction](/docs/fundamentals/data-products/index.md), a data product is a logical grouping of the data you collect as an organisation by domain, with an explicit owner.

 With data products, you can: